 In 2021, the Arboretum took a major step toward preserving the living collections in the face of climate-induced drought by bringing automated, emergency irrigation systems to nearly 50 acres of collections on Bussey Hill and along Centre Street—an area home to more than 6,500 accessioned plants.
-In 2022, planning, design, and permitting work was completed for the second phase of this comprehensive plan, which will protect more than 2,700 accessioned plants growing over 60 acres of landscape on Peters Hill—a region historically difficult to hydrate manually.
+Planning, design, and permitting work has been completed for the second phase of this comprehensive plan, which will protect more than 2,700 accessioned plants growing over 60 acres of landscape on Peters Hill—a region historically difficult to hydrate manually.
 All of this progress to safeguard our valued plants has been made possible exclusively through donor support.
 Image: Contract irrigation specialists and Arboretum staff work together to install a mainline through the oak collection on Bussey Hill, photo by Danny Schissler.

 Throughout the Arboretum landscape, horticulture staff have adjusted maintenance practices and enhanced under-plantings and meadow environments to improve soils, support pollinators and other wildlife, and contribute to the Arboretum’s overall ecological health.
 A parallel effort in 2021 involved the dredging and restoration of Faxon and Rehder Ponds, removing thousands of yards of accumulated sediment and nuisance vegetation toward a richer environment for both plants and wildlife.
 Image: Researcher Matt Kamm from Zoo New England demonstrates the use of a trap for turtles and other wildlife at Rehder Pond as part of the pond restoration project, image by Danny Schissler.